Wizard of Oz Prototyping: What It Is, How & Why It's Done

 The Basics of Wizard Of Oz Prototyping

-To understand the concept of Wizard of Oz (WoZ) prototyping, let’s first talk about what we mean by a prototype.
+To understand the concept of Wizard of Oz prototyping (WoZ) , let’s first talk about what we mean by a prototype.
 Essentially, and for our purposes, a prototype is an early model or release of a website or app built to test a concept, process, or function.

-Just like the wizard pulling the strings behind the curtain in The Wizard of Oz, a design team can fake features so that the user thinks that the responses are computer-driven when they are actually human-controlled so they’re testing a simulation of the functionality.
-Once you know the important functions, you can then refine them through more in-depth user testing.
+Drawing a parallel to the enigmatic wizard manipulating the scenes in 'The Wizard of Oz,' WoZ prototyping allows a design team to fake features so that the user thinks that the responses are computer-driven when they are actually human-controlled, so they’re testing a simulation of the functionality.
+This method empowers comprehensive testing of functionality, paving the way for further refinements via in-depth user testing.

-Testing new websites, redesigns, or apps can be a time-consuming process, and often costly.
+Testing new websites, redesigns, or apps can be a time-consuming process and often costly.
 WoZ prototyping aims to reduce the amount of time and money by testing functionalities not yet implemented.
 You can determine which are necessary and which are not by faking the functionality you want to test with your users.

 What Is The Wizard Of Oz Methodology?